Asanbem/BCTOT/README.md

-# BCTOT
+# DGA
-This is the code repository of our paper **Boosting Adversarial Transferability by Block Combined Transformations and Overlay Translation**.
+This is the code repository of our paper **Enhancing Adversarial Transferability via Diverse Gradients**.
 # Requirements
 The following configuration is the environment for some of our work.
 You can make changes according to your actual situation.
 Just maintain the corresponding torch version.
 - python==3.9